adap/flower/examples/quickstart-pandas/README.md

 download, partition and preprocess the [Iris dataset](https://huggingface.co/datasets/scikit-learn/iris).
 Running this example in itself is quite easy.

 This example implements a form of Federated Analyics by which instead of training a model using locally available data, the nodes run a query on the data they own.
 In this example the query is to compute the histogram on specific columns of the dataset.
-These metrics are sent to the server for aggregation.
+These metrics are sent to the `ServerApp` for aggregation.

 ## Set up the project